khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 ## A Perfectly Aligned AI Is A Copy Of You

+As a thought experiment, let's imagine what a perfectly aligned agent would be, according to Miles' definition: an agent that shares an identical ordering over world states as you do.

+If this existed in a coding assistant, it would be seamless to work with.
+It would know, out of the box, exactly what I wanted to build and how I wanted to build it.
+It wouldn't require endless tweaking to its `CLAUDE.md` and loading up its context window, because it would already be attuned to my preferences and styles and goals.

+What would this require?
+A complete understanding of everything that shaped me -- all my life experiences leading to this moment, how they were absorbed through my biology into my current mental state.
+Or alternatively, a way to directly read my internal neural weights and predict from there.

+Either way, predicting my preference for world state ordering requires a model of _me_.
+But that's not what LLMs are.
+LLMs are trained on massive datasets of human behavior -- they're models of _humans in general_, not models of specific individuals.
+An LLM can only be aligned with me insofar as I happen to align with the aggregate patterns in its training data.

 ## The Average Human Has One Testicle

 ## The Ideographic-Nomothetic Continuum